 featurepowering the world forward with california sunshine

-powering chevron’s lost hills oil field with 1.4 billion kilowatt-hours of green energy
+powering chevron’s lost hills oil field with 1.4 billion kilowatt-hours of renewable energy

 Today’s energy landscape continues to rely on fossil fuels to power the world forward, but partnership and innovation are helping Chevron to develop more energy with less environmental impact.
 Thanks to California’s sunshine, San Joaquin Valley Business Unit (SJVBU) will soon be reducing CO2 emissions associated with oil production at its Lost Hills oil field.